bencebago/inequality_headlines/public_release/README.md

 # Inequality Headlines — Public Release

 This folder contains the processed data, stimuli, and analysis code for two studies examining how AI-reframed news headlines about economic inequality affect reader engagement and belief updating.
-No raw Qualtrics files are required to reproduce the analyses; all identifiable fields have been removed from the processed CSVs.

-**Preregistration:** TSB_RP1173 (Tilburg University ERB)

 ---